 - A diet high in fat and red meat.

 - A diet low in fruits and vegetables.

-- High caloric intake.
+- High calorie diet.

 - Low levels of physical activity.

 Despite avoiding all of these factors, some people will still develop colon or rectal cancer.
-With screening and early detection, these patients can be cured in a majority of the cases.

 How can I prevent rectal cancer?

 The term “chemoprevention” can be defined as “the use of a chemical compound to prevent, inhibit, or reverse the formation of the cancer.”
-There are studies looking at vitamins A, E, D, and C, folic acid, calcium, selenium, aspirin, cox-2 inhibitors, and hormone replacement therapy as potential chemopreventive agents that may prevent or reverse the formation of polyps and colorectal cancer.
+There are studies looking at vitamins A, E, D, and C, folic acid, calcium, selenium, aspirin, cox-2 inhibitors, and hormone replacement therapy as possible chemopreventive agents that may prevent or reverse the formation of polyps and colorectal cancer.
 These studies have been inconclusive, and no specific recommendations have been made for the general population.
 Some of these agents continue to be tested in clinical trials.